curlsli/webpack-book/docs/en/styling/01_loading.md

 ![Hello cornsilk world](../../images/hello_02.png)

-T> The *CSS Modules* appendix discusses an approach that allows you to treat local to files by default.
+> The *CSS Modules* appendix discusses an approach that allows you to treat local to files by default.
 It avoids the scoping problem of CSS.

 ## Loading Less